Facebook, Google absorb U.S. lawmakers' jabs in rare Big Tech hearing

 A detailed report with antitrust allegations against the four tech platforms and recommendations on how to tame their market power could be released by late summer or early fall by the committee, which has separately amassed 1.3 million documents from the companies, senior committee aides said.

-Reporting by Nandita Bose and Diane Bartz in Washington; Editing by Chris Sanders and Matthew Lewis
+Reporting by Nandita Bose and Diane Bartz in Washington; Additional reporting by David Shepardson in Washington and Paresh Dave and Stephen Nellis in San Francisco; Editing by Chris Sanders and Matthew Lewis